DailyDreaming/test/wdl.rst

 One can follow along with these tutorials, write their own wdl files following the directions and run them using either cromwell or toil.
-For example, in tutorial 1, if you've followed along and named your wdl file 'helloHaplotypeCall.wdl' then once you've validated your wdl file using [wdltool](https://github.com/broadinstitute/wdltool/releases):
+For example, in tutorial 1, if you've followed along and named your wdl file 'helloHaplotypeCall.wdl' then once you've validated your wdl file using wdltool_:

 ``java -jar wdltool.jar validate helloHaplotypeCaller.wdl``